 Avoid and minimize e-waste in order to protect workers’ health and the environment which producers, service providers, users and regulatory authorities must recognize as essential parts of the ICT equipment life-cycle management.

+Encourage developed countries that have not ratified the Basel Convention regarding transboundary movement of waste to do so, in order to protect developing countries, especially in Africa.

 Reduce ICT contribution towards environmental harm, in particular in relation to electronic waste, including toxic waste, and in relation to the carbon emissions that are among the causes of climate change.